Header image

 More displacement reactions

-Displacement reactions involving solutions are fun and safe to carry out in the lab.
+Displacement reactions like the one described above involving solutions are fun and safe to carry out in the lab.
 However reactions involving solids are much more violent and much more care is needed to ensure they are carried out safely.
 The diagram below illustrates the reaction between magnesium powder and copper oxide.
 Here the more reactive magnesium metal displaces or removes the less reactive copper from the solid copper oxide.
 This reaction is very violent!

 magnesium(s) + copper oxide(s) → magnesium oxide(s) + copper(s)